-The importance of a limited company registration with a shareholders' agreement for overseas clients: once your limited company has been constructed and established, you will want to ensure adequate protection for all its shareholders, particularly if shareholders are located in different countries.
-We, at Coddan Formations Agency, stress the importance of executing shareholders' agreements, especially for overseas clients, as a convenient and effective way of regulating private company relations.
+Company formation with a shareholders' agreement for overseas clients: once your limited company has been constructed and established, you will want to ensure adequate protection for all its shareholders, particularly if shareholders are located in different countries.
+We, at Coddan, stress the importance of executing shareholders' agreements, especially for overseas clients, as a convenient and effective way of regulating private company relations.

 A shareholders' agreement can manage the expectations of shareholders, for instance, by preventing misunderstandings between any parties in relation to rights on transfer of shares, corporate governance and shareholders' obligations.
 The circumstances for requiring a shareholders' agreement may vary from company to company, but an agreement should always be considered when there are two or more shareholders in a company.